sandordargo/sandordargo.github.io/pages/about.md

 ---
 layout: page
-title: About
+title: Hi...
 permalink: /about/
 feature-img: "assets/img/about-me.jpg"
 tags: [About]
 ---
+... my name is Sandor.
+I work as a C++ developer, but I'm also enthusiastic about Python.
+Before I became a software developer, I was on the dark side.
+No, I have never been a manager, I meant operations.

-I am a software craftsman whose biggest passion is continuous learning.
-After working as a database administrator for one of the most process-oriented corporations, I changed jobs and countries to become a software developer.
-The more time I've spent on coding, the more I realized how much fun it is and how much I love high-quality code.
+I was a DBA in one of the most process-oriented corporations (according to NY Times), but I wanted more freedom and creativity.
+The more time I've spent on coding, the more I realized how much fun it is and how much I love high-quality code - and how far I am from it!

-A few years ago I joined the craftsmanship community in Amadeus which was the best thing that could happen to me.
-It's an endless source of new experiences and learning.
-It's also a place to meet great people from who I can learn or sometimes who I can teach.
-It helps me to pursue my goal of delivering clean code.

-This page serves as a tool to share some of my experiences mostly about IT.
+When I'm not on the road with my family, or not baking something in the kitchen, I read and write.
+I write mostly about the books I read, the importance of Stoic philosophy, and of course, C++.

+Thanks for visiting my blog and if you like it, sign up for [my newsletter](http://eepurl.com/gvcv1j)!